isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2092.md

 ---
-title: Sage 300 ERP - Sage 300Cloud PREMIUM Distribution 10 users
+title: Xero Accounting Software - PREMIUM 3
-permalink: /productivity-solutions-grant/solutionrepo/solution2017
+permalink: /productivity-solutions-grant/solutionrepo/solution2092
 ---

 ### Description

-Sage 300cloud connects the most important aspects of your growing business, including:
--Financials
--Operations and inventory
--Project and vendor management
--Business intelligence and reporting
--Sales, marketing and customer service
+Xero is a beautiful, intelligent software platform designed to make life better for small businesses and their advisors, and to help them grow and thrive.
+Xero's online accounting platform provides the foundation on which businesses can build a complete business solution.
+It connects businesses with their bank, accounting tools, their accountant, payment services and third-party apps, so everything is securely available at any time, on any device.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/20200604_Sage 300 ERP_Desensitised_Annex_3__Part_5.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Desensitised_Aura_Partners_Annex_3_CR_wef_2_Sept_2021_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria